nextstrain/fauna/README.md

 * [augur](https://github.com/blab/nextstrain-augur): informatic pipelines to conduct inferences from raw data
 * [auspice](https://github.com/blab/nextstrain-auspice): web app to visualize resulting inferences

+## db

+The nextstrain db stores viral sequences and serological data in a [rethink database](RETHINKDB.md).
+The current database and scripts is designed around influenza and Zika viruses.

+### vdb

+The [virus database (vdb)](vdb/) is used to store viral information in an organized schema.
+This allows easy storage and querying of viruses which can be downloaded in formatted fasta or json files.

+### tdb

+The [titer database (tdb)](tdb/) is used to store titer measurements in an organized schema.
+This allows easy storage and downloading of all measurements in the database.

 ## Install

 To install Python bindings, run: